ALL Metrics

 Conclusion

 Sample size changes depending on the analysis type and the data collected.
 Both the graphs in Figure 1 and Figure 2 in this study reveal that if response is assessed at multiple timepoints and the correlation between the paired observations is high (> 0.6) then one should consider using repeated measures analysis and consequently determine the size of the sample that is based on the multiple time points scenario which results in lower sample size requirement as compared to the sample size derived assuming single timepoint response assessment.
 This would reduce the cost, resources, and time in conducting the experiment fastening the new drug development.
-Also, repeated measures analyses will not drop the patients in which they have certain missing data as compared to single point analysis where the patient will be dropped if the response is missing hence may help in retaining the power.
+Also, repeated measures analyses will not drop the patients in which they have certain missing data as compared to single point analysis where the patient will be dropped if the response is missing and hence may help in retaining the power.

 Software availability